matrix8967/alex-morris-dev-mirror/exp.md

 I'd love to work somewhere that focuses on Open Source technology in a meaningful sense.

 I hate progress bars, so I made a "skill tree" to keep my false sense of superiority in Résumé layouts.
-It's a testimate to over engineering, so here's the <a href="assets/text/Résumé.txt">plain text</a> if you want to cut the bullshit or you use arch btw.
+It's a testament to over engineering, so here's the <a href="assets/text/Resume.txt">plain text</a> if you want to cut the bullshit or you use arch btw.

 I've included a few bonus flaws and shortcomings on the bottom of the list.
 I feel like it's important in any new relationship to not set up a false standard.
 That way nobody's disappointed in six months when you slouch back into being your regular self.
 I like regular me.